North River (Hudson River): Name

-Its history is strongly connected to shipping industry in the Port of New York and New Jersey, which shifted primarily to Port Newark in the mid-20th century due to the construction of the Holland Tunnel and other river crossings and the advent of containerization.

-The names for the lower portion of the river appear to have remained interchangeable for centuries.
+The river's history is strongly connected to the shipping industry in the Port of New York and New Jersey, which shifted primarily to Port Newark in the mid-20th century due to the construction of the Holland Tunnel and other river crossings and the advent of containerization.
+Throughout this multi-century history, the name for the lower portion of the river has remained interchangeable with both North River and Hudson River used to describe it.

+19th century

+In 1808, U.S. Secretary of the Treasury Albert Gallatin issued a report of proposed locations for transportation and communication internal improvements of national importance.
+The North River figured prominently among his proposals as the best route toward western and northern lands; similar routes were chosen for the Erie Canal and other early canals built by the New York state.

+Gallatin noted the following in reference to the North and Hudson Rivers, writing:

+20th century

 In 1909, two tunnels were under construction: one was called the North River Tunnels, the other, the Hudson Tubes.
 That year the Hudson–Fulton Celebration was held, commemorating Henry Hudson, the first European to record navigating the river, and Robert Fulton, the first man to use a paddle steamer in America, named the North River Steamboat, to sail up it, leading to controversy over what the waterway should be called.

 Much of the shoreline previously used for maritime, rail, and industrial activities has given way to recreational promenades and piers.
 On the Hudson Waterfront in New Jersey, the Hudson River Waterfront Walkway runs for about 18 miles.
 In Manhattan, the Hudson River Park runs from Battery Park to 59th Street.

-Origin of the name and early usage

-The origin of the name North River is generally attributed to the Dutch.
-In describing the major rivers in the New Netherland colony, they called what is now the Hudson the North River, the Connecticut the Fresh River, and the Delaware the South River.
-Another theory is that the "North" River and "East" River were so named for the direction of travel they permitted once having entered the Upper New York Bay.

-In 1808 the Secretary of the Treasury, Albert Gallatin, issued his report of proposed locations for transportation and communication internal improvements of national importance.
-The North River figures prominently among his proposals as the best route toward western and northern lands; similar routes were chosen for the Erie Canal and other early canals built by the state of New York.
-He notes the following in reference to the North and Hudson Rivers: